Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

 ```
 ## Install and configure GNOME software

-The Ubuntu software app store is actually only the snap store, so to have moe apps from flatpak and the Ubuntu archive.
+The Ubuntu software app store is actually only the snap store, so to have more apps from flatpak and the Ubuntu archive.
+use gnome software (if you prefer a graphical "app store"):

 <b>Install GNOME software:</b>
 ```sh